 Our deliverable was 2K resolution, but we did some substantial zooming and cropping in post.
 The project turnaround was so fast, we didn’t have time for noise reduction, and subtle noise was added over all the elements as one of the final compositing steps.
 Basically, I suggest you watch it as a complete piece, and don’t use this as a pixel-peeping comparison.

 Special thanks to the incredible team at Skylight Theatre who teamed up with all my friends at Flipeleven to make this awesome promo!

 The Rokinon (or Samyang) 35mm f/1.4 is a fast prime lens for Canon EF and EF-S cameras.
 The lens is fully manual, with aperture and focus controls on the barrel.
-It’s slightly wide-angle on a fullframe camera like the Canon 5D series, and “normal” on a crop factor camera.
+It’s slightly wide-angle on a full frame camera, and “normal” on a crop camera.

-Overall, this lens is a fantastic performer if you don’t mind manual focusing.
-Perhaps surprisingly, we like it better than the Canon 35mm f/1.4L.
+Overall, this lens is a fantastic performer among 35mm lenses.
+Video shooters may appreciate the added lens gears on the optically identical Rokinon 35mm T1.5 Cine DS.
 Very subtle vignetting is undetectable by f/2.
-Mount filters with the 77mm front threads.
-Close-focuses to 0.3m.
+Mount filters with 77mm front threads.
+Close-focuses to 12 inches.